A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Mitigating the Challenges

 \subsection{Generalizability}

-Few approaches explicitly learn a reward function that correctly represent expert's preferences for unseen state-action pairs, or one that is valid in an environment that differs from the input.
-An added benefit is that such methods may need less demonstrations. \textsc{gpirl} can predict the reward for unseen states lying within the domains of the features for a Gaussian process.
-Furthermore, \textsc{firl} can use the learned reward function in an environment slightly different from the original environment used for demonstration but with base features similar to those in the original environment.
-Similarly, \textsc{gcl} admits an enhanced generalization by learning new instances of a previously-learned task without repeated reward learning. '\textsc{birl} with bisimulation' achieves improved generalization by partitioning the state space $S$ based on a relaxed equivalence between states.
+While early approaches such as apprenticeship learning required a demonstration that spanned all states, later approaches sought to explicitly learn a reward function that correctly represented expert's preferences for unseen state-action pairs, or one that is valid in an environment that mildly differs from the input.
+An added benefit is that such methods may need less demonstrations. \textsc{gpirl} can learn the reward for unseen states lying within the domains of the features of a Gaussian process.
+Furthermore, \textsc{firl} can use the learned reward function in an environment that is slightly different from the original environment used for demonstration but with base features similar to those in the original environment.
+Similarly, Finn et al.'s guided cost learning (\textsc{gcl})~\cite{Finn_gcl}, which extends {\sc reirl} to include a neural network representation for the reward function and a baseline distribution learned using RL, admits an enhanced generalization by learning new instances of a previously-learned task without repeated reward learning.
+Melo and Lopes~\cite{S.Melo2010} shows that the use of bisimulation metrics allows \textsc{birl} to achieve improved generalization by partitioning the state space based on a relaxed equivalence between the states.

+Munzer et al. \cite{Munzer_relationalIRL} extends the classification-regression steps in \textsc{csi} to include relational learning in order to benefit from the strong generalization and transfer properties that are associated with relational-learning representations.
+The process shapes the reward function using the scoring function as computed by the classification (see Fig.~\ref{fig:CSI} for more details).